Date of Award:

 Transpiration stream disruption was not caused by penetration of tracheids by fungal hyphae; tyloses were not observed; nor was microconidial blockage of bordered pits seen.
 Though resin duct epithelium was eventually destroyed, little resin soaking was observed in the initial blue stained regions.
 Many bordered pits of tracheids in stained regions appeared to be aspirated, suggesting introduction of embolisms.

-Ballard, Richard Grant, "The Pathogenicity of Blue-stain Fungi on Lodgepole Pines Attacked by Mountain Pine Beetle" (1982).
-All Graduate Theses and Dissertations.
+Ballard, Richard Grant, "The Pathogenicity of Blue-Stain Fungi on Lodgepole Pines Attacked by Mountain Pine Beetle" (1982).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6411.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .